SyedKifayat1/SyedKifayat1/README.md

 # Syed Kifayat Ur Rahman

 ### MERN Stack Developer for E-commerce & Fashion Brands
-Building fast, secure, mobile-optimized online stores that convert visitors into customers.
+I build online stores that load fast, rank well, and turn visitors into paying customers — not just websites that look good in a demo.

 ![Available](https://img.shields.io/badge/Available_for_Freelance_Work-1A1A2E?style=for-the-badge)
 ![Location](https://img.shields.io/badge/Lahore,_Pakistan-1A1A2E?style=for-the-badge)